MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-row-level-security.md

 # Row-level security with Power BI Embedded

 **Row-Level Security (RLS)** enables you to control access to rows in a database table through group memberships.
-You can use RLS to restrict user access to data within dashboards, tiles, reports, and datasets.
+When you embed items, you can use RLS to restrict user access to data.
 With RLS, different users can work with the same items but see different data.

 ## Who should use RLS